TheKingEagle/MidiSynth7/README.md

 This is another work in progress.
 Frequent updates will be made to this repo.

-*This is also basically an open sourced port from v6, but with some upgrades*
+*This is also basically an open sourced rewrite & port from v6, but with some upgrades*